kurniawano/ictpsp.github.io/_Notes/Basic_Operators.md

 ## Testing and Debugging using Print Statement

-As we introduce more things into our code, it is best to start the habit of **debugging** our code.
-No programmers have ever written code without debugging it (Okay, maybe we can write a print "Hello World" code without debugging it).
+As we introduce more features into our code, it is best to start the habit of **debugging** our code.
+No programmer has ever written code without debugging it.
+(Okay, maybe we can write a print "Hello World" code without debugging it.)
 Most code, as it grows in complexity, requires programmers to test their code and check whether the code runs as expected.
 Instead of testing the code at the end of writing long lines of code, programmers test their code in bite-size pieces.

-In this section, we want to introduce a little habit which should be part and parcel of every novice programmer when writing code.
+In this section, we want to introduce a little habit that should be part and parcel of every novice programmer's process when writing code.
 This habit is to test their code after one or a few lines of code to see whether it performs as expected.
-One simple way is to use the `print()` function to test two things:
+One simple way is to use the 'print()' function to test two things:

-- the expected value of computation
-- the data type of some value
+the expected value of the computation the data type of some value
 Let's revisit our `calculate_speed()` function.
 We will put the final version here, but we will describe how a novice programmer can write it step by step with the print statement to test it.